kutyel/optics.js/README.md

 ## Know them all!

 `optics.js` ships with a bunch of predefined optics.
-Bear in mind that the `alter` and `ix` lenses are the default when you use the `optic` generator, so:
+Bear in mind that the `alter` and `ix` lenses are the default when you use combinators, so:

 ```js
 optic(maybe('friends'), 0, 'name')